Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Sampling and Packet Encoding

 \section{Sampling and Packet Encoding}

-The server collecting sampling data must be able to accurately reconstruct the signals measured by the nodes.
-Considering the application scenario discussed in~\cref{app_scenario}, reconstructing temporal vibration information from the nodes' collected samples is crucial to conducting accurate vibration test monitoring.
-If samples are collected at exact equidistant intervals, we can include a single timestamp per packet to specify the timestamps of all the samples included in the packet.
-However, there are variations in sampling intervals; thus, using a single timestamp per packet reduces the timing accuracy of the measurement event \cite{mendez2012wifi}.
+The server collecting samples must be able to accurately reconstruct the signals measured by the nodes.
+If samples are collected at equidistant intervals, one timestamp per packet can specify the timestamps of all the samples included in the packet.
+However, there are variations in sampling intervals; hence, including one timestamp per packet reduces the timing accuracy of the measurement event.
 On the other hand, assigning a per-sample timestamp introduces a significant overhead.

-In this section, we propose methods for efficient and lossless compression of timestamps, considering packet size limitation in the 802.11 standard.
+In this section, we propose methods for efficient and lossless compression of timestamps.
+Although these methods are application-agnostic, they are tailored for the packet size limitation of 802.11.
 In addition to \textit{compression efficiency}, we also consider \textit{execution time} as an important design metric to minimize the effect of encoding on sampling rate.
-We study the variability of sampling intervals using our node design, which collects samples at rates up to $\textrm{500\:k\gls{sps}}$, and propose three timestamp encoding methods based on the statistical distribution of sampling intervals.
-By reducing the overhead of wireless communication, the proposed methods enhance energy efficiency, scalability, and reliability.